This page is to celebrate our community of Artists and Partners.

 Catherine is an actor, writer and producer based in South London.
 After moving to London from a small horse-racing village she trained with the National Youth Theatre, became a Young Associate at the Gate Theatre and is now studying on the MFA Acting course at LAMDA.
 Her main ambitions are to develop exciting new writing productions and create a more inclusive and accessible industry for audiences and creatives alike.

-Global Origins co-founder Emma Jude Harris is a Jewish American director, dramaturg and researcher.
+Global Origins co-founder Emma Jude Harris (she/her) is a Jewish American director, dramaturg and researcher.
 She works across forms in opera, early modern theatre, new writing, and music theatre to develop new work, dismantle notions of genre, and interrogate the canon.
-Directing credits include Cabildo (Arcola Theatre), The Agency (Tete a Tete) and sorry did I wake you (Tristan Bates).
-Work as research consultant includes Venice Preserved (Royal Shakespeare Company) and Absolute Hell (National Theatre).
+Directing credits include Cabildo (Wilton’s Music Hall and Arcola Theatre), The Basset Table (RADA, project leader), The Agency (Tête à Tête), The Telephone (livestreamed opera), sorry did I wake you (Tristan Bates), and Ares (VAULT).
+Work as a research consultant includes Venice Preserved (Royal Shakespeare Company) and Absolute Hell (National Theatre).

 Erin is part of Prayer Workshop